 This flower is scientifically known as Ipomoea purpurea.
 It is one of the most beautiful flowers as it has a very bright and vibrant purple and white color.
 It will grow up to 10 feet tall, and it will thrive the best if placed directly under the sun.

-This flower is scientifically known as Ipomoeae alba.
+Moonflower plant is scientifically known as Ipomoea alba.
 They are all white (although sometimes they can have a yellow or cream center), and they will grow up to 15 feet tall.

 This morning glory flower is unique because, as its name suggests, not only does it bloom at night, but it also releases a powerful fragrance throughout its blooming time.